 We nodded.
 She gave me a long look, half-smiling, before turning back to Ike who had sat himself back down in the sofa.

-- "You look like a fucking hamster," she said, having observed him for a bit, and I couldn't help laughing - he did.
+- "You look like a fucking hamster," she said, having observed him for a bit, and I couldn't help laughing.
 Ike gave us both a miserable stare and looked out the balcony doors.

 - "Ah honey," she wooed and went to sit next to him, "I got what you need."
 She pulled a bag of cannabis out of a pocket.